 In summary, explainer videos use a simple story to convey something that’s much bigger: the reason that the business or organization exists.

-I’ve always had a sophisticated video production and edting software program in the Websmithian toolkit: Corel VideoStudio.
+I’ve always had a sophisticated video production and editing software program in the Websmithian toolkit: Corel VideoStudio.
 I’ve used it to create and edit music videos for my trio and to put together travelogues and the like.
 For a consumer software product, it’s pretty well-featured and is capable of some amazing visual tricks.
 However…

 Using VideoStudio to make “quickie” explainer videos is overkill; they simply don’t require a software tool that takes the “Swiss army knife” approach.
 So…